Nickggrae/barcode-Manager/README.md

 8. store a last used sheet in a file to autofill in for the use an existing sheet field to default to
 9. when box isnt scanned first (send dirty message)

+3/13/2024
+1. Made it so the barcode scanner function now only scans one item them returns to the menu the item.
+2. Now the processing of the scanned barcodes occur individually so the application can interact with each item as their scanned to show feedback to the user about their scanning.
+(So it doesnt work in transactions alike the last interation)
+3. Changed how the files are created and passed to the sheet menu so all scanning occurs after the files have been created.
+(This has inadvertently broken the invoice generation function for now)
+4. now if a item is scanned before a box is scanned it will be ignored.

 3/12/2024
 1. made some smaller bug fixes and worked on how im going to change the program structure (this version will be archived)